68thandMaine/CSharp_CodeReview2/ReadMe.md

 ### Break down into end to end tests

 _Behavior 1_
-Can capture a single letter and return it.
+Can create a new WordFrequencyCounter object

-Input: A
+_Behavior 2_
-Output: A
+Can create a new WordFrequencyCounter object
 ```
 Give an example
 ```